Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

 ### Environment Variables

-If using a Hashicorp Vault, Tessera requires certain environment variables to be set depending on the auth method being used.
+If using a HashiCorp Vault, Tessera requires certain environment variables to be set depending on the auth method being used.

 - If using the AppRole auth method, set:
     - `HASHICORP_ROLE_ID`